Frequently Asked Questions

 Do you accept reservations?

-We accept dinner reservations for parties up to 7 guests.
-Please check Resy, or call the restaurant or email email@example.com to make a dinner reservation.
+We accept dinner reservations for parties up to 12 guests.
+Please check Resy, or call the restaurant or email firstname.lastname@example.org to make a dinner reservation.
+For parties larger then 8 guests we offer a prix fixe.
 We do not accept brunch reservations, please join us as a walk-in.

 Do you offer takeout or delivery?